 Your company’s website matters.
 In fact it matters a lot, and can be the difference between winning or losing a customer.

-Tonight I sat down at my computer to research car insurance.
+Tonight I sat down at my computer to research car insurance, since I need specific SR22 non owner insurance.
 I searched sites like Forbes, Edmunds and J.D.
 Power to narrow down my choices to the highest rated companies.
 Then I visited each company to request a quote, and this is where things began to fall apart for most companies.

 Years ago you had to speak with an agent in order to get a quote, and some companies still believe in this model because they provide only a soft quote.
 The policy must be reviewed, or I have to wait for an email or call before my policy can be finalized.

 Don’t waste my time.

 That attitude might have flown in 90’s, but not today.
 I know exactly what type and amount of coverage I need for the two cars we own.
 I don’t want to wait around for someone to call me.
 I want to get a quote, schedule coverage and pay for it.
 With as little hassle as possible.

 I’m hesitant to recommend any companies, but I know people are going to ask me what company I eventually selected.
 Before I get to that I was perfectly happy with my previous insurance company, Response Insurance.
 They embraced the idea of interacting with them online years before others got their act together.
 I filed three or four small claims with them online and was impressed with their level of service each time.